Your retirement date is coming closer, and you’re probably wondering how do I write a retirement letter?

 By leaving on a gracious note, you feel better about yourself retiring, and there is always an opportunity to come back in some way.

-You can use Grammarly to make sure your retirement letter is perfect and checked for any typos.
+You can use Grammarly to make sure your retirement letter is perfect and check for any typos.
 It’s a free tool that you can use to make sure your retirement letter is without any grammar mistakes.
 You can use Grammarly simply by adding a plugin to your Google Chrome browser or uploading your document to the Grammarly editor.

 You want to keep HR and other management in the loop by sending them a copy of your retirement letter.
 This way, you’ll avoid any problems when it comes to your benefits.
 Ask them to confirm receiving your letter officially.

 If you want to stay in contact with your colleagues and boss in retirement, you can write your contact information in the retirement letter.
-Your boss is maybe used to contact you on a business phone number and via business email, so it’s helpful to provide your personal contact details.
+Your boss is maybe used to contacting you on a business phone number and via business email, so it’s helpful to provide your personal contact details.